saptak/envddext/FAQ.md

 ### I can't reach my services from outside

+**NEW: Try Port Forward Manager first!** Go to **Traffic & Testing** tab → **HTTP Testing** sub-tab and use the **Port Forward Manager** section.
+Click "Start Gateway Port Forward" for one-click access with localhost URLs that work reliably in Docker Desktop.

-First, check that your gateway has an IP address (green status).
+If you need external access: First, check that your gateway has an IP address (green status).
 Then make sure you're using the right URL format: `http://[gateway-ip]/your-path`.
 The HTTP client in the extension shows you exactly what URLs to use.

 ### Nothing happens when I click buttons